thoughtspot/thoughtspot.github.io/_release/notes.md

 ### Back up and restore ThoughtSpot AWS and GCP clusters using cloud storage

-With AWS, you can back up and restore using an S3 bucket.
-With GCP, you can back up and restore using a GCS bucket.
+With AWS, you can back up and restore an S3-based cluster using an S3 bucket.
+With GCP, you can back up and restore a GCS-based cluster using a GCS bucket.

 For details, see:
 - [Back up and restore an AWS cluster using S3]({{ site.baseurl }}/appliance/aws/aws-backup-restore.html#)